vkuhlmann/vkuhlmann.github.io/latex/configuration/shortcuts.md

 VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop
 ```

+To open `settings.json`, open the Command Palette (`Ctrl+Shift+P`), type
+`settings.json` and hit enter.
+This is a JSON file, and fragments shown below
+should be placed before the final closing brace of the file.
+You might need to
+add a comma after the last option specified, and make sure there isn't a comma
+right before the final closing brace.

 ## Compile on F5

 By default the `.tex` file is compiled on every save, but I prefer to retain